 How can I give my senior adopted dog a new start?

 Be patient with your adopted dog and don’t expect him to settle down right away.
 But an approach can be to create a new identity by giving your dog a new name, giving him new food and toys, and making sure he understands the dynamics of the new household from the very beginning.

 4. You can teach an old dog new tricks

 If I have learnt one thing from this year, it is that you can definitely learn an old dog new tricks.
 This kind of relates to the point above.
-When adopting your senior dog, you shouldn’t just accept how he has been in the past as what he should be like in the future.
+When adopting your senior dog, you shouldn’t just blindly accept how he has been in the past as how he will be like in the future.
 Learn your dog the ways of your household and train him/her – it is never too late.

 When we got Bo, he didn’t know a single trick at all.
-As we did our dog adoption in Malta, we didn’t speak the same language as the previous owners (Maltese).
-But nevertheless, we quickly learned that Bo did not know any tricks – nor had a lot of manners/respect.
+As we did our dog adoption in Malta, we didn’t speak the same language as the previous owners (fact about Malta: Maltese).
+But nevertheless, we quickly learned that Bo did not know any tricks, nor had a lot of manners/respect.

 Using positive reinforcement but also making sure he knows his place and respects us, we have taught him so much in a year.
 He is still not the most obedient dog in the world nor does he know the most impressive tricks, but having him sit and wait for his meal and outside the door until we tell him he is allowed is a really big accomplishment (among others).